kjappelbaum/pyepal/docs/getting_started.rst

 .................................................

 In some cases, we may already posess all measurements, but would like to run PAL with different settings to test how the algorithm performs.
-In this case, we provide the :code:`exhaust_loop` wrapper.
+In this case, we provide the :py:meth:`pypal.pal.utils.exhaust_loop` wrapper.

 .. code-block:: python